openstack/openstack-manuals/doc/admin-guide/source/telemetry-alarms.rst

 .. code-block:: console

-   $ ceilometer alarm-update --threshold 75 ALARM_ID
+   $ aodh alarm update ALARM_ID --threshold 75

 The change will take effect from the next evaluation cycle, which by default occurs every minute.